Growing Up an Artist

 Influences: Art Journeys

-Hubley has traveled extensively throughout the U.S., Europe, and Asia, where she gives classes & lectures, explores, and paints.
+Hubley has traveled extensively throughout the U.S., Europe, and Asia.
 She has sipped wine at the top of the Peak in Hong Kong and espresso in outdoor Italian cafes.
 She has rafted the Canadian Rockies, kayaked through the Everglades, and recently got lost hiking in the Desert South West.
 Adventure travel has brought her an overwhelming desire to go further, explore more, and narrate life more fully through her paintbrush.

 Hubley is influenced by the French impressionists.
 “The impressionists changed everything,” says Mary.
 “They understood more than simple line and light – they capture the emotion, the mood, and the soul of the subject.
 They magically grab a subject’s very being, and just by gazing at their work, I have learned much about the essence of painting.”